 We can progress this line of inquiry indefinitely, by including more and more individuals, up to and beyond a community of say, 10, 20 or 50 thousand, or million, or billion and more.
-As is well-known to philosophers, this line of inquiry is simply another form of the Sorites Paradox3 which, historically, inquired as to how many grains of wheat constituted a heap.4
+As is well-known to philosophers, this line of inquiry is simply another form of the Sorites Paradox4 which, historically, inquired as to how many grains of wheat constituted a heap.5

-The Stanford University article (cited above3) draws the conclusion to the paradox, that "This phenomenon at the heart of the paradox is now recognised as the phenomenon of vagueness".
+The Stanford University article (cited above6) draws the conclusion to the paradox, that "This phenomenon at the heart of the paradox is now recognised as the phenomenon of vagueness".

 The Stanford article goes onto to clarify "vagueness" by considering "When does a fertilized egg develop into a person?".
 In the context of this article, we might also ask "when does a group of individuals become a herd?".
 Clearly, there are no definable answers to these questions.
 There is no clear borderline, or threshold for when a collection of grains, or people, become a 'heap' or a 'herd' (resp.).
 None.
 Such terms as heaps and herds are, and will remain, irreducibly vague.

 "Herd immunity" is however considered a very important, real factor for populations remaining disease-free even though what constitutes a "herd" will be invariably vague.

-When people put "trust in magic or chance, or a false conception of causation" they are, in quite literal dictionary-definition terms, putting their trust in superstition9.
+When people put "trust in magic or chance, or a false conception of causation" they are, in quite literal dictionary-definition terms, putting their trust in superstition12.

 Now, the foregoing analysis is framed within a black-white, either-or dichotomy — you're either in a herd or not; you're either protected, or you're not.
 And if you're not in a herd which affords you some protection, then you'll likely be infected with a whole host of diseases.